Many successful companies trace their heritage to a small business that started as a passion project.

 In 2019, Domino’s announced a partnership with robotics company, Nuro, with a view to using Nuro’s custom, self-driving R2 to deliver pizzas in Houston, Texas.

-And what happened to the old Beetle that helped them get there?
+What happened to the old Beetle that helped the brothers achieve international success?

-While the whereabouts of Domino’s first delivery vehicle is unknown, a replica of the original VW Beetle is showcased at Domino’s headquarters, as a nod to the company’s roots and early days in delivery.
+While the whereabouts of Domino’s first delivery vehicle is unknown, a replica is showcased at Domino’s headquarters, as a nod to the company’s roots and early days in delivery.

 CHECKOUT: Old Beetles never die, they just turn green